 Fibromyalgia can be difficult to diagnose.
 Many of the symptoms are similar to other disorders.
 A history and physical exam will be done.
 Your doctor will discuss your pain symptoms and check for tender (trigger) points.
 Tender points are areas of pain throughout your body.
-Symptoms of chronic and widespread pain must be present for over three months.
+Symptoms of chronic and widespread pain must be present for more than 3 months.
 The doctor will also discuss how much fatigue, waking unrefreshed, and thinking problems you are having.

 Testing for Tender (Trigger) Points —According to criteria established by the American College of Rheumatology, there are 18 specific tender points around the body that are potentially painful when palpated in people with fibromyalgia.
 These points are located around the neck, shoulder, chest, hip, knee, and elbow regions.
 Most healthy people have only a few tender points.